Stock Spotlight: Commonwealth Bank of Australia (ASX:CBA)

 Key Risks

-• Intense competition for loan, as overall market growth rate moderates.
+• Intense competition for loans, as overall market growth rate moderates.
+Management in particular called out the increasing competitive pressure from Macquarie Bank (MQG).

 • Trades at a premium to peer group, with high competition potentially eroding its ROE.